 Sheboggy Boat Ramp, 11004 US Highway 82, Alapaha, GA 31622, a few miles east of Alapaha, Georgia, in Berrien County.

 Bring: the usual personal flotation device, boat paddles, food, drinking water, warm clothes, and first aid kit.

 Also trash pickers and trash bags: every WWALS outing is also a cleanup.

-Price: This outing is free to all WWALS members, and $10 per vessel for non-members for the paddle (the cleanup is free to everyone).
+Free: This outing is free to WWALS members, and $10 (ten dollars) for non-members for the paddle (the cleanup is free to everyone).

 We recommend you support the work of WWALS by

 Somebody asked recently whether it is possible to paddle a week on the